Back to Podcast

 The reason I focus on local business owners is because many of them market to multiple cities.
 That might be a lawyer, a doctor, or a home service provider such as a plumber, window installer, or gate repair specialist.

-For example, if you’re a plumber offering emergency plumbing, commercial plumbing, and residential plumbing, and you serve Waco, Texas, then you should have separate pages for:
+For example, if you’re a plumber offering emergency plumbing, commercial plumbing, and residential plumbing, and you serve Waco, Texas, then you should have separate pages for each service in that city.

 That level of specificity gives Google something it can rank.
 If a page is highly relevant and geographically specific, Google will eventually reward it.